 - Exclusive access to the student community Facebook group.
 This is hands down the most encouraging, educational social media group I’ve ever been a part of.
 The collaboration in the student group easily beats any college course I’ve ever taken.
 As an introvert, I’ve always hated group activities.
 I mean, I like people, but I’ve always had social anxiety around people I don’t know.
 Working with other students remotely really eliminated the anxiety for me — a winning course attribute in my book!

+- Drum roll please … LIFETIME ACCESS to all course content AND upgrades!!
+Why is this so awesome?
+This is why: When I started the course, there were half as many practice transcripts, half as much marketing instruction, and fewer tutorials.
 This means that from the time I enrolled until today, the course has doubled in size in the content and resources it has to offer, and I have had access to EVERYTHING.
 It’s like guaranteed continuing education for life — for FREE!
 Not a lot of people see the value in this, but I do.
 It means I never have to pay another dime to stay up to speed on the latest and greatest in this industry.
-I think we’ll all be hard-pressed to find a school that offers that kind of access to their students.
+I think we’ll all be hard-pressed to find a traditional school that offers that kind of access to their students.

-One year later, I can’t imagine what my life would be like if I hadn’t taken the chance on Proofread Anywhere.
+Looking back, I can’t imagine what my life would be like if I hadn’t taken the chance on Proofread Anywhere.

-After completing the course last year in August, I was able to gain my first client almost immediately.
+After completing the course in 2015, I was able to gain my first client almost immediately.
 My goal was to be able to afford health insurance for me and my family.
 My first month working, I exceeded my goal and made enough money to pay for our health insurance AND enroll in another course for legal transcription (for real!) to add to my skill set and widen my reach as a mompreneur.